-The Mechatronics 1 module will introduce the students to PLC hardware and programming and transducer technology.
+This course will be delivered over two semesters, beginning in semester 1 with the module Mechatronics 1 introducing the students to PLC hardware and programming and transducer technology.

-The Control Systems and Industrial Automation modules will introduce pneumatics, hydraulics, motors, control theory, SCADA and Distributed Control Systems.
+Modules Control Systems and Industrial Automation will be delivered in semester 2 introducing pneumatics, hydraulics, motors, control theory, SCADA and Distributed Control Systems.

 The course is comprised of the following 3 x 5-credit modules: